 - Cognitive walk-through

 - A more methodical approach to heuristic evaluation

 - 1. Define a task (as end goal, not how-to)

 - 2. For each step (UI action)

 - Is the next action obvious?

 - Is the effect of the action taken obvious?

 Individual Homework #2 UI Critique

 - Find 2 good & 2 bad examples of UI design

-- Use Nielsen's Heuristics
+- Use Nielsen's Heuristics and/or the list in Benyan 4.5.

 - Make explicit reference to them!

-- Include visuals (screen shots)
+- Include visuals

 - Make suggestions for improvement

 Project Review